 Best place on campus to pull an all-nighter

 Cody: The 6th floor of the library is really the best place for this when it is open 24/7 during exam season.

 Jessica: Personally, I’m hoping the soon-to-open new SUB will be the best place to nap as it will even have a designated nap room!
 Alternatively, I would recommend the library because it is extremely safe as there are staff and security ensuring that everyone in the building is an SFU student.
 Keep in mind that the library is only open 24/7 near finals season only.

 - Renaissance Cafe – The cafe is locally owned and actively gives back to SFU students through fundraisers and different initiatives.
 It is especially convenient if you are working in the Maggie Benston Centre or the AQ.
 It also serves excellent, affordable butter chicken.

 - Alternatively, there are Tim Hortons and Starbucks on campus as well.

 Cheap eats & late night eats on campus

 - Donair Town at Cornerstone.

-- Guadulupe – my favourite place on campus to eat is Guadalupe – way better than Chipotle!
-Their tortilla wraps are out of of this world.
+- Guadalupe – my favourite place on campus to eat is Guadalupe – way better than Chipotle!
+Their tortilla wraps are out of this world.

 (Check out our post on SFU Campus Eats for other recommendations!)